-But since fish oil is an animal-based product, it’s not a good alternative for anyone following a plant-based diet.
-As a result, I’ve included three vegan fish oil alternatives below:
+But since fish oil is an animal-based product, it’s not a suitable alternative for anyone following a plant-based diet.
+As a result, I’ve included four vegan fish oil alternatives below:

-Future Kind is a vegan brand that manufactures all sorts of supplements designed with the plant-based diet in mind.
+Future Kind is a vegan brand that manufactures many supplements designed with the plant-based diet in mind.

-Future Kind’s omega 3 formula has 60 servings per container (the equivalent to two months) and has an uneven mixture of omega 3 and 6 fatty acids derived from algae oil.
+Future Kind’s Omega 3 formula has 60 servings per container (the equivalent of two months) and has an uneven mixture of omega-3 and 6 fatty acids derived from algae oil.
 It has 75 mg of EPA and 150 mg of DHA, which is the least accessible form.

 This brand also works with an FDA-regulated and a Good Manufacturing Practice (GMP) certified facility within the USA.

-Nordic Naturals create products with strict FOS-certified standards, and make a clear effort to abide by low-impact and earth-friendly practices that protect the environment.
+Nordic Naturals create products with strict FOS-certified standards and attempt to abide by low-impact and earth-friendly practices that protect the environment.

-That being said, their brand does have fish oils available, but they’ve come out with a vegan-friendly alternative made from sustainably-sourced micro-algae offering a high dose of omega 3.
+That being said, their brand has fish oils available, but they’ve come out with a vegan-friendly alternative made from sustainably sourced micro-algae offering a high dose of omega-3.

 Omega-3s are abundant in plant-based foods, however, it’s nigh impossible to find the long-chained fatty acids EPA and DHA in plant-based foods other than seaweed and algae.

 Alpha-linolenic Acid (ALA), which is also an Omega-3 fatty acid, is widely available through vegetable oils, nuts, and seeds.
-More importantly, ALA is an essential fatty acid, which means it must be obtained through diet.
+More importantly, ALA is an essential fatty acid, which means we must obtain it through diet.

 ALA can be converted into EPA and then to DHA, but the conversion (which takes place primarily in the liver) is limited, with reported rates of less than 15%.
 Apparently, ALA is efficiently converted to EPA, but it may require large amounts of ALA to produce optimal amounts of DHA.

-And even though this is a highly-debated topic, broadly-speaking, this is the reason vegans are interested in vegan omega 3 supplements.
-They don’t know whether or not consuming ALA-rich foods can be sufficiently sustainable, and so they turn to supplements, righteously so.
+And even though this is a highly debated topic, this is the reason vegans are interested in vegan Omega 3 supplements.
+They don’t know whether consuming ALA-rich foods is sufficient, and some of them turn to supplements as a preventing measure.